rpuls/ZAP-OWASP-Web-interface/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.com/template/dCh187?referralCode=-Yg50p)

 This template automatically launches the required [ZAP docker container](https://hub.docker.com/r/zaproxy/zap-weekly), then builds the web interface and connect it to the API, so you don't have to do anything.
+But, note that the ZAP service is memory-intensive - ensure your deployment environment has sufficient resources (minimum 2GB RAM) for reliable scanning, but for larger scans more memory might be required.

+### System Requirements

+- **Memory**: Minimum 2GB RAM for the ZAP service
+- **Platform**: Any system capable of running Docker containers
+- **Network**: Stable internet connection for scanning external sites

 ### Preconfigured Features & Integrations